College of Letters & Science

 Faculty diversity liaison: Chair, 608-263-2763

-To be accepted as majors in gender and women's studies, students must have completed Gen&WS 101, 102 or 103 with a grade of B or better; they may declare once they attain junior standing.
+To become a gender and women’s studies major, students must have completed Gen&WS 101, 102 or 103 with a grade of B or better and declared their intention with the undergraduate advisor.

 All majors complete a minimum of 30 credits in gender and women's studies (Gen&WS) including: